 The companies recognised as the 2018 Sustainability Champions are:

 Sustainability is a core business requirement, vital to a company’s continuing license to operate.
-And an ethically and socially responsible approach can act as a competitive advantage for forward-thinking steel companies.
+An ethically and socially responsible approach can act as a competitive advantage for forward-thinking steel companies.

-worldsteel is therefore launching an industry-wide sustainability recognition programme to encourage steel companies to increase their efforts, set higher standards and make further progress. worldsteel believes that the programme is an effective vehicle to demonstrate stronger commitment and proactive engagement of the industry to sustainable development.
+worldsteel has therefore launched an industry-wide sustainability recognition programme to encourage steel companies to increase their efforts, set higher standards and make further progress.
+The programme is an effective vehicle to demonstrate stronger commitment and proactive engagement of the industry to sustainable development.